dancer1325/apache-commons-logging/src/site/xdoc/index.md

 * Exist many logging implementations
 * any library -- should ??
-NOT force the -- use of a particular one ??
+NOT force the -- use of a particular one :warning:
 * Apache Commons Logging
   * == thin bridge or adapter between different logging implementations
   * uses for